Fresnel Models for Gravitational Wave Effects on Pulsar Timing: Gravitational Wave Timing Residual Theory

 \section{Gravitational Wave Timing Residual Theory}

-For this study we assume a flat and static universe.
+For this study, we assume a flat and static universe.
 Additional assumptions are listed in Appendix~\ref{app: assumptions}.
-There are eight source parameters for a circular binary system in the zeroth order Newtonian regime, $\{R, \theta, \phi, \iota, \psi, \theta_0, \mathcal{M}, \omega_0 \}$.
-These are the Earth-source distance (recall we are assuming flat static space), sky angles, orientation Euler angles (inclination and polarization), initial phase (which also can be interpreted as the third orientation Euler angle), system chirp mass $\mathcal{M}\equiv \left(m_1 m_2\right)^{3/5} / \left(m_1 + m_2\right)^{1/5}$ (a combination of the individual black hole masses), and orbital frequency parameter.
+There are eight source parameters for a circular binary system in the zeroth-order Newtonian regime $\{R, \theta, \phi, \iota, \psi, \theta_0, \mathcal{M}, \omega_0 \}$.
+These are the Earth-source distance (recall that we are assuming flat static space), sky angles, orientation Euler angles (inclination and polarization), initial phase (which can also be interpreted as the third orientation Euler angle), system chirp mass $\mathcal{M}\equiv \left(m_1 m_2\right)^{3/5} / \left(m_1 + m_2\right)^{1/5}$ (a combination of the individual black hole masses), and orbital frequency parameter.
 The pulsar parameters are $\{L, \theta_p, \phi_p \}$, which are the Earth-pulsar distance, and pulsar sky angles.

 We choose to use the following notation and conventions in this work.
-With the Earth at the center of the coordinate system, the source frame orientation vectors and the pulsar vector are defined by (see also the right panel of Figure~\ref{fig: 4 regimes / tret contours}):
+With the Earth at the centre of the coordinate system, the source frame orientation vectors and the pulsar vector are defined by (see also the right-hand panel of Figure~\ref{fig: 4 regimes / tret contours}):

 which we use to define the following generalized polarization tensors: